dkavargy/KANVAS/README.md

 ## 🔍 Overview

-KANvas follows a four-stage methodology:
+KANVAS follows a four-stage methodology:

 1. **COLLECT** – Scrape and clean job data from platforms like LinkedIn and Kariera.gr
 2. **CLASSIFY** – Use an LLM-based filter to label jobs as `modern` or `traditional`